KieronH90/KieronH90.github.io/_posts/2025-01-25-DecipheringBigData.md

 Our first task was to participate in the discussion on the topic of the Internet of things (IoT).
 Below is a screenshot of my contributions to this discussion:

 As you can see, some interesting point were raised and discussed in this task.
+(If you're struggling to read the text, please zoom your browser)

 ![My Logo](/assets/images/discussionscreenshot.png)